 Manufacturing technology and robotics strategist, upskilling advocate, youth sports coach

-Gregorio Balandran has seen up close how change is hard for organizations and people in advanced manufacturing whose jobs require precision and repetition.
+Gregorio Balandran has seen up close how change is hard for organizations – and for people in advanced manufacturing whose jobs require precision and repetition.
 He is an engineer at heart, driven to find better ways to build and make products.
 It is no surprise that Gregorio finds himself showing manufacturers how to implement robotics in their shops in creative ways.

-Gregorio is currently the Director of Advanced Manufacturing at Amcor, a global leader in packaging solutions.
+Gregorio is currently Director of Advanced Manufacturing at Amcor, a global leader in packaging solutions.
 He has expertise in implementing manufacturing technology and in developing a workforce with the skills they need to program and manage robotics.
 Gregorio helps shape the scope of the organization’s North American advanced manufacturing capabilities, aligning upskilled workers with processes and technology.

 Gregorio’s dedication to helping the industry adopt robotics exemplifies why he is a Modern Maker.